AppDaemon/appdaemon/README.md

 - `errorfile` (optional) is the name of the logfile for errors - this will usually be errors during compilation and execution of the apps.
 If `errorfile = STDERR` errors will be sent to stderr instead of a file, if not specified, output will be sent to STDERR.
 - `threads` - the number of dedicated worker threads to create for running the apps.
 Note, this will bear no resembelance to the number of apps you have, the threads are re-used and only active for as long as required to tun a particular callback or initialization, leave this set to 10 unless you experience thread starvation
 - `cert_path` (optional) - path to root CA cert directory - use only if you are using self signed certs.
+- `cert_verify` (optional) - flag for cert verification - set to `False` to disable verification on self signed certs.

 Optionally, you can place your apps in a directory other than under the config directory using the `app_dir` directive.